 I originally came in after seeing their sign about ghosts… Usually, that wouldn’t be a very warm welcome.
 Actually, if you were anywhere else, you’d turn right around.

 But, that’s Virginia City’s thing… it’s part of the fun.
 Turns out, they have a haunted chapel where they do weddings too.
+You can get married here!
+Ghosts have been spotted in the chapel.
+Travel Channel’s “Ghost Adventures” has been here 3 times.

 Can’t believe people are actually crazy enough to get married here!
 It spooked me so much I couldn’t walk in the chapel for longer than 5 seconds.

-They have a camera inside capturing the ghost activity which you can watch from the TV at the bar if you’re a scaredy cat like me.
+They have a camera inside capturing the ghost activity which you can watch from the TV at the bar if you’re a scaredy-cat like me.
 Or, maybe that’s your thing… Then this is the place for you.
 LOL

 If you really want to be spooked, head to the haunted Washoe Club, Virginia City’s oldest saloon.
 There’s a trio of ghosts here.
 Bartenders entertain one such ghost (who’s known as a drink snatcher) by leaving shots of Bourbon at the bar before they close up.
 The next morning, the glass is always empty.

-Adventures in Virginia City
+Things to do in Virginia City

 Just a 30 min drive from Reno-Tahoe Airport, even if you’re not into paranormal activity, Virginia City is full of history and definitely worth stopping by for a day of fun.
 “Step back in time” and feel like a cowgirl or cowboy from the Wild, Wild West.
 There’s so much to explore for such a tiny town.